SC-Tech-Program/FAQs/AD-AE-Appendices_Authors.md

 ## <a name="requirements"></a>AD and AE Appendix Requirements

-**Q. Are AD and AE appendices required in order to submit to SC19?**
+**Q1.
+Are AD and AE appendices required in order to submit to SC19?**

-A. An AD appendix is _required_ for all Technical Program submissions.
+A1.
+An AD appendix is _required_ for all Technical Program submissions.
 An AE appendix is _optional_ but strongly encouraged.

-**Q. Is the artifact description appendix required in order to be considered for Best Paper or Best Student Paper at SC18?**

-A. Yes.
-If you want your paper to be considered for the Best Paper or Best Student Paper awards, your submission must include an AD appendix.

 **Q. Is the artifact evaluation (formerly CRA) appendix required in order to be considered for the Best Paper or Best Student Paper at SC18?